oscarlindberg0/b2-case/README.md

 ## Running the script
 1. Download the files.
 2. Open a terminal window (Windows Powershell for example), and navigate to the "b2-case" folder.
+3. Run the command `python .\fetch_and_load.py` - this will generate the database and populate it with data from the API.
 3. Run the command `streamlit run .\app.py`.
 4. A web interface will then start.
 Here you can play around with different currencies and time periods, and see how the graph changes accordingly.

-Note: The database is already properly populated with data from the chosen fx rate API.
-If you want to test importing the data from scratch you must:
-1. Open a terminal window and navigate to the "b2-case" folder.
-2. Run the command `python .\fetch_and_load.py`

 ## Functionality
 * FX data for the desired currencies and time period is fetched from the Frankfurter API.